XiaoLinZzz/Summer-Project-2022/README.md

-# Summer Project Research - 2022
+# Summer Project - 2022

-This is a simple application of the SLIC algorithm for superpixel generation.
-The SLIC algorithm is described in the paper [SLIC Superpixels](https://www.epfl.ch/labs/ivrl/research/slic-superpixels/).
+This respority is to show my summer project of 2022.
+Our idea is to combine the SLIC algorithm with the Vision Transformer to improve the performance of the Vision Transformer.

+Here is the Rough schematic diagram in [miro](https://miro.com/welcomeonboard/RmhDZGhsYnZZVGhNVzB5cGJwYXZxN2k4cVc1RWJ6Z3lPTXU0ZlBhTmtDSGJUNnpVa0lORk9jMGdqZWFRZnMxZXwzNDU4NzY0NTMyMDI2OTgyMTY2fDI=?share_link_id=744521960709).

 ## Demo
 We create a [demo](demo.ipynb) to show how SLIC algorithm works and how to use our work.